GTF369/SGDAMD/README.md

-It needs to be run in a Pytorch environment
+It needs to be run in Pytorch environment